winitzki/scall/tutorial/programming_dhall.md

 #### Limitations

-The main limitation of this technique is that it can work only with literal values.
+The main limitation of this technique is that it can work only with statically known values.

 For instance, any usage of `safeDiv x y` will require us somehow to obtain an evidence value of type `Nonzero y` that passes typechecking before evaluation begins.
 That value serves as evidence that the number `y` is not zero.
-Values of type `Nonzero y` can be typechecked only if `y` is a **statically known value** of type `Natural`.
+Values of type `Nonzero y` can be typechecked only if `y` is a statically known value of type `Natural`.
 This is so because the check `Natural/isZero y` is done at typechecking time, before `saveDiv` is evaluated.

 What if we need to use `safeDiv` inside a function that takes an argument `y : Natural` and then calls `safeDiv x y`?